ts-safeql/safeql/docs/api/index.md

 ### `connections.migrationsDir`

-The path to the directory where the [database migrations](https://www.prisma.io/dataguide/types/relational/what-are-database-migrations) are located.
+The path to the directory where your [database migrations](https://www.prisma.io/dataguide/types/relational/what-are-database-migrations) are located (only `.sql` migration files supported currently).
 For example:

 ```json
 {